 Early History of the Bodenstein family

-Another 124 words (9 lines of text) covering the years 1528 and 1577 are included under the topic Early Bodenstein History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bodenstein research.
+Another 54 words (4 lines of text) covering the years 1528 and 1577 are included under the topic Early Bodenstein History in all our PDF Extended History products and printed products wherever possible.

 Bodenstein Spelling Variations